pygments/pygments/doc/docs/lexerdevelopment.rst

 Use the ``-f`` flag to select a different output format than terminal escape sequences.
 The :class:`pygments.formatters.html.HtmlFormatter` helps you with debugging your lexer.
-You can use the ``debug_token_types`` option to display the token types assigned to each part of your source:
+You can use the ``debug_token_types`` option to display the token types assigned to each part of your input file:

 .. code-block:: console

-    $ python -m pygments -x -f html -Ofull,debug_token_types -l your_lexer.py:SomeLexer <inputfile> > <outputfile>
+    $ python -m pygments -x -f html -Ofull,debug_token_types -l your_lexer.py:SomeLexer <inputfile>

 Hover over each token to see the token type displayed as a tooltip.